 Self-evaluation test

-The following 30 multiple-choice questions give a representative overview of the 40 multiple-choice questions of the actual Admission test.
+The following 40 multiple-choice questions give a representative overview what the actual Admission test will be like.

 Basic mathematics